dzulfiqarfr/jakpost-graphics/2021/2021-09-05-economic-emission-growth/README.md

 # Changelog

 The GDP and emission per capita chart:
-- removed China from the chart.
-As an outlier, it could hide trends in other countries;
+- removed Turkey and China from the chart.
+As an outlier, China could hide trends in other countries;
 - removed the line to annotate the signing of Paris Agreement because it was not really relevant and added clutter instead;
 - used a more concise text annotation;
 - moved the legend to the top of the chart; and